dmoini/cmsi486-introduction-to-database-systems/README.md

 # CMSI 486: Introduction to Database Systems
-Selected programs from CMSI 486: Introduction to Database Systems course at Loyola Marymount University
+Selected assignments from CMSI 486: Introduction to Database Systems course at Loyola Marymount University